theking2/php-csp-builder/README.md

 Return a complete Content-Security-Policy string

 ## setCspHeader
-Adds a the Content-Security-Policy to the header; call this before writing content, side-effect!
+Adds the Content-Security-Policy to the header; call this before writing content, side-effect!

 # Example usage:
 ```php